A second-century Church Father, Irenaeus of Lyons, believed,

 *George Matheson (1842-1906)

 My Anorexic Nervosa was fully evident by the time I was 15.
 The worship of thinness and beauty in society presents an unrealistic ideal body image.
-I obsessively tried to maintain this through sports — mainly cross country running.
+I obsessively tried to maintain this through sports — mainly long-distance running.
 I have learned in my recovery that the real problem is much deeper than this, and I can recall this struggle beginning as early as 8 or 9 years old.
 By the age of 22, I was both Anorexia and Bulimic.

 The life I strived for lies at my feet.
 I have not been reconstructed as I had hoped, but the beams and timbers of my own self-sufficiency continue to smolder.
 Broken glass from the rose colored windows of self-help promises make it dangerous so I must be careful where I step.
 The cross on my back has emptied me of my pride and my strength.
 I feel the realness of my sin.
 I feel the purifying fires of tribulation and my salvation has become tangible to me as never before.
 Bravely, I call this healing because Christ is saving me from myself.